Human Nutrition and Hospitality Management Courses

-Introduction to the theoretical and applied foundations of sports management and explore the array of career opportunities in the sports hospitality industry.
+Introduction to the theoretical and applied foundations of sport management and explore the array of career opportunities in the sport hospitality industry.

 Course focuses on how to profitably manage a food service operation in order to satisfy guests.
 Students learn how to give guests the highest priority as the details of food and beverage operations are planned, implemented, and evaluated.